 Red kidney beans can irritate the bowel, be difficult to chew, and present a risk of pulmonary aspiration.
 Therefore they should not be given to children before the age of 15 months.

 To fully benefit from pulse proteins, eat a grain product or nuts and seeds along with red kidneys.

 They are rich in lysine (an amino acid) but have very little methionine (another essential amino acid).
 As for grain products (wheat, rice, etc.), nuts, and seeds, they contain essential amino acids that pulses lack or contain only in small quantities.
-So the two together are a winning combination!
+So the two together means that our food is an excellent source of protein, even without meat, it is a winning combination!